pritishmishra/grade-api-test/readme.md

 ***

-## Task 3: Coding a new feature
+## Task 3: Coding the Get Average Grade feature

 While this program has some useful core functionality which is provided by the Grade API, there are certain things which the Grade API can't currently do.

-1. As a team, brainstorm some potential additional features which this program could have.
-Aim to come up with one feature per team member.

-2. For each feature, think about whether it is possible to implement, given the current functionality provided by the Grade API.
-If it isn't possible, identify what new capabilities would need to be added.
-And if it is possible, think about what the steps would need to be taken to implement the feature in the program.
+1. Go to `My Team` menu, enter the course name as `207` and click on `Get average grade`.
+You will notice that the functionality for `Get Average Grade` isn't implemented yet and this throws an error.

-3. You may have noticed that the functionality for `My Team -> Get Average Grade` isn't actually implemented yet (see the TODOs in the code).
-As a team, work to implement this feature and confirm that it works.
+2. As a team, your goal is to work together to implement this feature and confirm that it works.
+3. Follow the flow from the `getAverage` button defined in the UI layer (`app/gui/Application.java`) to reach until the `GetAverageGradeUseCase` in the usecase layer.
+4. You will observe that the average calculation is already implemented in the `GetAverageGradeUseCase` class.
+5. However, the `getMyTeam()` method is left unimplemented.
+Follow the hints provided in this method to complete its implementation.

+## Task 4: Coding the Get Top Grade feature

+In this task, you are required to build a feature that will allow the user to get the top grade of a course.

+1. Similar to `Get Average Grade`, you will need to implement the `Get Top Grade` feature.
+2. However, in this feature, the `Get Top Grade` usecase is already implemented in the `GetTopGradeUseCase` class.
+3. You will need to implement the UI layer for this feature by adding a button `Get Top Grade` in the `My Team` menu.
+You can draw inspiration from the `Get Average Grade` button.

 Note: Your team can choose how you want to work on this part, but below is our suggestions.